Group C, Matchday 1, Match #5

 Gillette Stadium, Foxborough

-Haiti vs Scotland FIFA World Cup 2026 Group Stage Match Sealing the courtyard gates with left-channel mortar Forecast generated:
+Haiti vs Scotland FIFA World Cup 2026 Group Stage Match Fastening the courtyard shutters against the northern squall Forecast generated:

 Haiti: One side's prayer...